-\\ The range of results for incremental product costs reflects the range of product price forecasts discussed in section IV.G.3.
+The range of results for incremental product costs reflects the range of product price forecasts discussed in section IV.G.3.

-$\dagger$ Total Benefits for both the 3% and 7% cases are derived using the SCC value calculated at a 3% discount rate, and the average of the low and high NOX values used in DOE's analysis.
+†Total Benefits for both the 3% and 7% cases are derived using the SCC value calculated at a 3% discount rate, and the average of the low and high NO_x values used in DOE's analysis.

-Although adding the value of consumer savings to the values of emission reductions provides a valuable perspective, two issues should be considered.
+The benefits and costs of today's standards, for products sold in 2014-2043, can also be expressed in terms of annualized values.
+The annualized monetary values are the sum of (1) the annualized national economic value, expressed in 2009\$, of the benefits from operating products that meet the amended standards (consisting primarily of operating cost savings from using less energy, minus increases in equipment purchase and installation costs, which is another way of representing consumer NPV), and (2) the annualized monetary value of the benefits of emission reductions, including CO2 emission reductions.6 perspective, two issues should be considered.
 First, the national operating savings are domestic U.S. consumer monetary savings that occur as a result of market transactions while the value of CO2 reductions is based on a global value.
 Second, the assessments of operating cost savings and SCC are performed with different methods that use different time frames for analysis.
 The national operating cost savings is measured for the lifetime of refrigeration products shipped in 2014-2043.
-The SCC values, on the other hand, reflect the present value of future climate-related impacts resulting from the emission of one ton of carbon dioxide in each year.
+The SCC values, on the other hand, reflect the present value of future climaterelated impacts resulting from the emission of one ton of carbon dioxide in each year.
 These impacts continue well beyond 2100.